 Social Counsellor, Children and Adolescents Sini Alatalo-Abubakar, tel.
 040 457 8207

 The objective of the Kilpola Housing Unit is to support independent living and help clients build and establish a violence-free life through the means of supported accommodation.
-Clients can enter the unit after living in a shelter or move to the unit directly from their home.
+Clients can enter the unit after living in a shelter, but non-Helsinki clients can move to the unit also directly from their home.

 Both adult and child clients get professional support for their mental well-being and coping, as well as in taking care of practical matters.
 Each client is prepared a service plan together with the client themselves and social welfare authorities.
 The housing unit assigns each client a social counsellor with whom they meet on a weekly basis.
 In addition, the clients have access to on-call services to take care of acute matters.
 The housing unit employees are generally present at the unit on weekdays from 9 am to 4:30 pm.

 The clients sign a tenancy agreement and they may apply for housing allowance and basic income support.
 The City of Helsinki’s short-term housing committee determines how long the client can live in the housing unit.